ariansyahyutama/aws-bootcamp-cruddur-2023/journal/week6.md

 -f Dockerfile.prod \
 .
 ```
+WITHOUT HTTPS WE ARE GOING TO HAVE CORS ERROR
 5. tag and push this image
 6. update backend ECS service with the latest task definition revision (AWS Console)
 7. force update existing frontend ECS service